reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 8 - Activate AWS Incident Manager

 AWS Incident Manager is used by SPA to record budget alerts and other operational exceptions, and to support easy handling of these.
 This is a great building block for serverless application, that can be integrated into ServiceNow and to Jira if needed.

-Before SPA can use it programatically, you have to enable the usage of the service in the `Automation` account in the AWS region where SPA has been deployed.
+Before SPA can use it programmatically, you have to enable the usage of the service in the `Automation` account in the AWS region where SPA has been deployed.
 Go to the page [Getting started with Incident Manager](https://docs.aws.amazon.com/incident-manager/latest/userguide/getting-started.html) and follow instructions.

-This step is mandatory, and the deployment of SPA may fail if you do not activate AWS Incident Manager manually.
+Note: this step is mandatory, and the deployment of SPA will fail if you do not activate AWS Incident Manager manually.

 ## Step 9 - Create Organizational Units for personal accounts